 - How the insurance claims process works;

-- How settlements are paid after an accident;
+- The settlement payment process after an accident;

 - How your claim might benefit from the guidance and direction of an attorney.